thin-edge/thin-edge.io/docs/src/howto-guides/021_enable_tedge_watchdog_using_systemd.md

 Once the health status response is received from a particular service, the `tedge-watchdog` service will send the [systemd notification](https://www.freedesktop.org/software/systemd/man/sd_notify.html#) to systemd on behalf of that monitored service.

+> Note: If none of the `thin-edge` services are enabled with the watchdog feature, then the `tedge-watchdog` service will stop with an `inactive` state.
+> To monitor any of the `thin-edge` services, one has to update the corresponding `systemd` service file with `WatchdogSec` and then restart the `tedge-watchdog` service.

 ## Debugging

 One can observe the message exchange between the `service` and the `watchdog`